keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 ### ...and the oceans bled

 There had been other microbial light-eaters, but their atmospheric and oceanic impact was marginal, since previous phototrophs still took electrons from hydrogen sulfide or Fe<sup>2+</sup> (consumed by the photoferrotrophs).
 The cyanos could unbalance terrestrial feedback loops, rapidly proliferating away from specific chemical niche locales.
-While their S-clocks ratcheted through firing cycles at a velocity never before accessed in sun-fuelled technology, barely any oxygen intiially escaped to the atmosphere.
+While their S-clocks ratcheted through firing cycles at a velocity never before accessed in sun-fuelled technology, barely any oxygen initially escaped to the atmosphere.
 The build up in the air [was delayed for nearly two billion years](https://doi.org/10.1038/nature13068).
-The oceans had a natural buffer tothe  exotic spin toxin --- they contained iron.
+The oceans had a natural buffer to the exotic spin toxin --- they contained iron.

 Instead of terraforming the atmosphere, the oxygen reshaped the oceans first.
 The oceans held vast reserves of dissolved Fe<sup>2+</sup> (making them a vibrant green), that formed iron-hydroxide minerals when oxidised to rust-brown Fe<sup>3+</sup>.
 Steadily, the buffer iron was worn through, the bacteria (both oxygen forming and ferrotrophic) shifted geological masses of dissolved oceanic iron into solids in the form of [banded iron formations of the Precambrian](https://doi.org/10.1130/0091-7613(2002)030<1079:CBHFTP>2.0.CO;2).